 As scientists, we want to understand SES dynamics; as policy-makers or concerned citizens we want to preserve or improve them, and hence need to assess their current state, and how it is changing in relation to those goals.
 Many contemporary assessments of SESs revolve around the concepts "resilience", "sustainability" and "ecosystem health".
-These concepts are ill-defined and contested, due both to the fact that different fields of application require different concepts, and to the independent development of these ideas in different disciplines (Janssen et al., 2006; Redman, 2014; Fleurbaey, 2015).
+These concepts are ill-defined and contested, due both to the fact that different fields of application require different concepts, and to the independent development of these ideas in different disciplines (Fleurbaey, 2015; Janssen et al., 2006; Redman, 2014).

-Resilience (in the ecological sense) refers to the capacity of an ecosystem (or socio-ecosystem) 187 188 to maintain structure, function and feedbacks in the face of disturbance (Folke et al., 2010), but the state maintained may be judged desirable, undesirable or neither.
-Resilience needs to 189 be evaluated as "resilience of what, to what?"
-(Carpenter et al., 2001), as not all pressures 190 affect SESs in a similar fashion.
-The closely related "tipping point" concept emerged from the 191 realization that an ecosystem could have more than one stable state, or "basin of attraction", 192 and that internal or external disturbances could shift it between basins.
-The disturbance may 193 simply be a gradual change in some variable - such as the amount of a nutrient available.
-A lake 194 may shift rapidly from an "oligotrophic" (low-nutrient) state, with clear water and oxygen levels 195 high, to a "eutrophic" one, in which algal growth makes it opaque and reduces oxygen levels, 196 as dissolved nutrient levels rise.
-Nutrient levels may then need to fall considerably below the 197 threshold at which the switch occurred in order to switch it back - the phenomenon of hysteresis 198

-(Scheffer et al., 2001, 2009, 2012).
+Resilience (in the ecological sense) refers to the capacity of an ecosystem (or socio-ecosystem) to maintain structure, function and feedbacks in the face of disturbance (Folke et al., 2010), but the state maintained may be judged desirable, undesirable or neither.
+Resilience needs to be evaluated as "resilience of what, to what?"
+(Carpenter et al., 2001), as not all pressures affect SESs in a similar fashion.
+The closely related "tipping point" concept emerged from the realization that an ecosystem could have more than one stable state, or "basin of attraction", and that internal or external disturbances could shift it between basins.
+The - such as the amount of a nutrient available.
+A lake may shift rapidly from an "oligotrophic" (low-nutrient) state, with clear water and oxygen levels high, to a "eutrophic" one, in which algal growth makes it opaque and reduces oxygen levels, as dissolved nutrient levels rise.
+Nutrient levels may then need to fall considerably below the threshold at which the switch occurred in order to switch it back - the phenomenon of hysteresis (Scheffer et al., 2009; 2001; 2012).

 Ecosystem health is frequently defined in terms of the absence of toxins; the roster of species present relative to what would be expected; and the ecosystem's ability to recycle waste products.
-However, for a socio-ecosystem, the welfare of the human inhabitants must also be considered (Costanza, 2012; Lu et al., 2015; O'Brien et al., 2016); and speaking of a system's "health" is in any case best regarded as metaphorical, as ecosystems are not organisms, and what kills some components of an ecosystem may (generally, will) encourage others to flourish.
+However, for a socio-ecosystem, the welfare of the human inhabitants must also be considered (Costanza, 2012; Lu et al., 2015; O'Brien et al., 2016); and speaking of a system's "health" is in any case best regarded as meta-phorical, as ecosystem may (generally, will) encourage others to flourish.